Financial Planning Through Mutual Fund

 Mutual funds gives a best option to invest small amount of money, advantage of a large cash invested by shareholders, funds have gain and loss on a market basis, when similar amount they have invested in market.

 Why should you invest in mutual funds?

-Tax Savings : Investment in ELSS Mutual Fund Schemes is eligible for deduction of upto 1.50 Lacs P.a. under Section 80c of the income tax Act., Further , ELSS scheme has the minimum lock in period of 3 years amongst all tax saving insruments.
+Tax Savings : ELSS Mutual Fund Schemes deduction in investment through by regulation of income tax act and other things, where ELSS scheme minimum lock in period of 3 years inside all tax saving instruments.

 Mutual Fund Objectives

 Most common objective of investment is growth, the primary objective of any growth fund is capital monetary over the medium to long term, mutual funds are generally invested primarily in small to large cap stocks.